Intergenerational cross-subsidies in UK Collective Defined Contribution (CDC) funds: Testing

 \section{Testing}

 The results in this paper depend heavily upon simulations whose results are hard to predict.
 In particular, Figure \ref{fig:year50} is difficult to validate as we have little intuition as to what to expect.
-However, there are some meaningful tests we can perform to validate our simulations. \begin{enumerate}[(i)] \item If we perform a simulation using an economic model where all risk-factors are constant, a single-employer CDC fund exactly hits the target level of indexation. \item The total area under the graph in Figure \ref{fig:pnlSingleQMeasure} is close to zero. \item The plots for the pooled annuity fund scheme and the DC + Annuity scheme are as one would expect. \item Plots generated using the ESG and using a Black--Scholes model with the same parameterisation are close. \item Our plots of the trajectories for a single-employer CDC scheme demonstrate the properties such as smoothing one expects of a CDC fund.
-Our plots of the intergenerational cross subsidies occurring in a single-employer CDC scheme have the qualitative properties one expects. \item The funds remaining at the end of a simulation are approximately zero. \item Our Python codebase was developed independently from an R codebase for modelling single-employer CDC funds created for \cite{catherineDonnelly}.
-It reproduces the results of that paper. \item The results for the steady-state of the single-employer CDC simulation and the results for the annuity simulation have been checked using the spreadsheet as described in Appendix \ref{sec:recursive}.
-These also match the closed-form formulae computed for DB simulation. \item When a pricing chart similar to Figure \ref{fig:pnlSingleByAge} is created, but with all investment in the risky asset, the results match the analytic formulae computed for a DB fund. \end{enumerate} We have, as far as possible, written our code in a modular fashion so that each of these tests increases confidence in the codebase overall.
+However, there are some meaningful tests we can perform to validate our simulations. \begin{enumerate}[(i)] \item If we perform a simulation using an economic model where all risk-factors are constant, a flat-accrual CDC fund exactly hits the target level of indexation. \item The total area under the graph in Figure \ref{fig:pnlSingleQMeasure} is close to zero. \item The plots for the pooled annuity fund scheme and the DC + Annuity scheme are as one would expect. \item Plots generated using the ESG and using a Black--Scholes model with the same parameterisation are close. \item Our plots of the trajectories for a flat-accrual CDC scheme demonstrate the properties such as smoothing one expects of a CDC fund.
+Our plots of the intergenerational cross-subsidies occurring in a flat-accrual CDC scheme have the qualitative properties one expects and closely match the predictions of Theorem \ref{thm:analyticFormula}. \item The funds remaining at the end of a simulation are approximately zero. \item Our Python codebase was developed independently from an R codebase for modelling flat-accrual CDC funds created for \cite{catherineDonnelly}.
+It reproduces the results of that paper. \item The results for the steady-state of the flat-accrual CDC simulation and the results for the annuity simulation have been checked using a spreadsheet which repeats the calculations, but in a recursive formulation.
+These also match the analytic formulae in Theorem \ref{thm:analyticFormula}. \item When a pricing chart similar to Figure \ref{fig:pnlSingleByAge} is created, but with all investment in the risky asset, the results match the analytic formulae in Theorem \ref{thm:analyticFormula}. \end{enumerate} We have, as far as possible, written our code in a modular fashion so that each of these tests increases confidence in the codebase overall.